sho-87/cognitive-battery/README.md

 **Tasks**
 - All tasks (and their images) moved to separate directory
 - Improved integration with pygame
+- SART timing has been fine tuned to better match the original publication
 - Added the Sternberg Task

 **Bug Fixes**
 - Up/Down buttons now correctly disable if random order is selected
 - Pygame window now closes if the main battery UI is closed
+- CPU time and memory were being used up needlessly in certain tasks.
+This has been improved
 - Error now correctly displays if no tasks have been chosen
 - Pygame windows and backgrounds are now passed around the different tasks correctly
 - User input is no longer (pre)registered in digit span during digit display